Āndhramēva Jayatē…!

 Special thanks to:

-Deputy Speaker of AP Assembly Sri Kona Raghupathi Garu
+Deputy Speaker of AP Assembly Sri Kona Raghupathi Garu,

-Speaker of AP Assembly Sri Tammineni Sitaram Garu, who attended the valedictory session on Jan 8
+Speaker of AP Assembly Sri Tammineni Sitaram Garu, who attended the valedictory session on Jan 8,

-Justice Akula Sesha Sai Garu of the High Court
+Justice Akula Sesha Sai Garu of the High Court.

-My deepest gratitude to Sri Patapati Sarraju Garu, who treated me with such affection.
+My deepest gratitude to Sri Patapati Sarraju Garu, who treated me with such an affection.
 Nothing I offer could repay his kindness.